When developing Android apps for the Google Play Store, Google requires all apps to have a privacy policy.

 Summary

-Your Android privacy policy can also give your users transparent information about their data and the choices they have regarding their privacy.
+This helps give app users transparent information about their data and the choices they have regarding their privacy.

-Write one yourself, use a free template, or make it extra easy on yourself and use our Privacy Policy Generator to make a compliant agreement for your Android app.
+You can use our Privacy Policy Generator to easily make a compliant agreement for your Android app.